Chair of the Board

 Chief Executive Officer

-Dr Heather Tewkesbury joined the Smith Institute in 2001, was appointed as Chief Executive Officer in May 2017 and has been a member of Council since 2010.
+Dr Heather Tewkesbury joined the Smith Institute in 2001, was appointed as Chief Executive Officer in May 2017 and has been a member of The Board since 2010.
 Prior to her current role, Heather was Business Development Director from 2006-2017.